 Of course I had to use our Moscow Mule mugs because they are really perfect for any holiday and any drink!
 They’re too pretty to hide in a cabinet, I’m always putting them out on display in the kitchen or on top of our wine fridge.

 Those windows turned picture frames in the corner are from the original built-in cabinet in our Milwaukee dining room.
-We’d painted them black in that house, but I gave them a little paint/dry brushing update.
+We’d painted them black originally, but I gave them a little paint/dry brushing update.

 GET THE LOOK: